 To report a water main break, contact your water provider or Summit County Dispatch at 970-668-8600.

-For more information on wells check out the User's Guide to Well Water.
+For more information on private wells check out the following links:

 If you wish to test for items other than coliform bacteria and nitrates please consult the state lab.